Maithili language

-The language is predominantly written in Devanagari, but there were two other historically important scripts: Tirhuta, which has retained some use until the present, and Kaithi.
+It is spoken by 21.7 million people.
+Of those, 3.2 million are Nepalese speakers.
+The language is predominantly written in Devanagari, but the historical Tirhuta and Kaithi scripts retained some use until today.

 Official status

 In 2003, Maithili was included in the Eighth Schedule of the Indian Constitution as a recognised Indian language, which allows it to be used in education, government, and other official contexts in India.
-Maithili language is included as an optional paper in the UPSC Exam.
 In March 2018, Maithili received the second official language status in the Indian state of Jharkhand.

 Gopal Jee Thakur of the Bharatiya Janata Party is the first Member of Parliament, Lok Sabha who speaks in the Maithili language in the Parliament of India.
 He is currently the MP for Darbhanga.

-The Language Commission of Nepal has recommended Maithili language to be made an official administrative language in Koshi province and Madhesh Province.
+The Nepalese Languages Commission has made Maithili an official Nepalese language used for administration in Koshi province and Madhesh Province.

-Geographic distribution
+On 26 November 2024, during the occasion of the Constitution Day, Maithili version of the Indian constitution was launched by the President of India Droupadi Murmu.

+Distribution

-In India, Maithili is spoken mainly in Bihar and Jharkhand in the districts of Darbhanga, Saharsa, Samastipur, Madhubani, Muzaffarpur, Sitamarhi, Begusarai, Munger, Khagaria, Purnia, Katihar, Kishanganj, Sheohar, Bhagalpur, Madhepura, Araria, Supaul, Vaishali and Deoghar as well as other districts of Santhal Pargana division.
-Darbhanga, Madhubani, Saharsa and Purnia constitute cultural and linguistic centers.
+In India, it is mainly spoken in Darbhanga, Madhubani, Tirhut, Kosi, Purnia, Bhagalpur and Munger divisions of Bihar and in Santhal Pargana division of Jharkhand.

-In Nepal, Maithili is spoken mainly in the Outer Terai districts including Sarlahi, Mahottari, Dhanusa, Sunsari, Siraha, Morang and Saptari Districts.
-Janakpur is an important linguistic centre of Maithili.
+In Nepal, Maithili is spoken in Madhesh Province and Koshi Province.

+Darbhanga, Madhubani, and Janakpur constitutes important cultural and linguistic centers of Maithili language.

 Classification

-In the 19th century, linguistic scholars considered Maithili as a dialect of Bihari languages and grouped it with other languages spoken in Bihar.
-Hoernlé compared it with the Gaudian languages and recognised that it shows more similarities with the Bengali languages than with Hindi.
-Grierson recognised it as a distinct language and published its first grammar in 1881.
+In 1870s, Beames considered Maithili a dialect of a Bengali.
+Hoernlé initially treated it as a dialect of Eastern Hindi, but after comparing it with the Gaudian languages, recognised that it shows more similarities with the Bengali language than with Hindi.
+Grierson recognised it as a distinct language, grouped under 'Bihari' and published its first grammar in 1881.

 Chatterji grouped Maithili with the Magadhi Prakrit.